IkerDl/ecommerce-backend/README.md

 Previous Heroku route: https://ecommerce-back-d6168f94499c.herokuapp.com/

-# Ejecutar el backend a nivel local
+# Run the backend locally
 We open the terminal and navigate to the backend directory.
 We run pipenv install, pipenv shell, and if everything is correct, we execute python app.py.